Growing corn is practically an American tradition. Corn has been grown in our country for thousands of years.

-Corn smut, a fungal disease of corn, causes bluish swollen kernels of corn that are filled with spores.
-If you find these shiny galls, remove them so they don’t spread the fungus.
+This infection is a fungal disease of corn which causes bluish swollen kernels of corn that are filled with spores.
+If you find these blue-black galls on your corn, remove them so they don’t spread the fungus.

 Harvesting and Storing Corn

 Sweet corn is ready to harvest about 3 weeks after the silks appear.
-To test your corn for readiness, peel back the tip of the husk and pierce a kernel with your thumbnail.
+To see if your corn is ready to harvest, peel back the tip of the husk and pierce a kernel with your thumbnail.

 If you get a spurt of milky substance, your corn is at the ideal stage for harvesting.
 Eat it or preserve it as soon as possible to maintain the best flavor.

-Your freshly harvested corn tastes best in the first 24 hours, so go ahead and have some right after you harvest.
+Your freshly harvested corn tastes best in the first 24 hours, so go ahead and cook or preserve it as soon as possible.

 Check out these links for more information about each method of storing corn.

 I know this is a long post, and I’ve talked about a lot of different things.
-But if you follow these tips for growing corn, I know you’ll get the sweetest, plumpest ears this summer.
+So I thought it would be nice to end this post with a quick summary of my best tips for growing corn.

 - Plant your corn in blocks, not long rows.
-A minimum of 4 rows of 4 is required for adequate pollination.
+Make sure you get the sweetest, plumpest ears this summer by planting a minimum of 4 rows of 4 plants each.

 - Make sure your corn plants get adequate water, especially after the tassels and silks appear.
 One inch per week is the recommended amount.

-- Plant your corn in fertile soil and/or add fertilizer at least twice during their growing season.
+- Corn is a heavy feeder in the garden.
+Plant your corn in fertile soil and/or add fertilizer at least twice during their growing season.

 - Choose disease and pest resistant varieties if you’ve had trouble growing corn before.